courselabs/project-cicd/README.md

 <details>
   <summary>🎯 Solution</summary>

-You can create a new pipeline for the library build by copying your existing pipeline, and setting the Jenkinsfile path to `infra\library\Jenkinsfile`.
+You can create a new pipeline for the library build by copying your existing pipeline, and setting the Jenkinsfile path to `infra/library/Jenkinsfile`.
 Build that pipeline and it should all work.

 The sample solution updates the Dockerfiles and the Jenkinsfile for the app:

-- [products-api/Dockerfile](./solution\part-8\docker\products-api\Dockerfile) - uses `widgetario/java:jre-21.12` as the base image for the application stage;  the [web Dockerfile]() uses `widgetario/dotnet:aspnet-21.12`, and the [stock API Dockerfile]() uses `widgetario/base:21.12`
+- [products-api/Dockerfile](./solution/part-8/docker/products-api/Dockerfile) - uses `widgetario/java:jre-21.12` as the base image for the application stage;  the [web Dockerfile](./solution/part-8/docker/web/Dockerfile) uses `widgetario/dotnet:aspnet-21.12`, and the [stock API Dockerfile](./solution/part-8/docker/stock-api/Dockerfile) uses `widgetario/base:21.12`

-- [Jenkinsfile](./solution/part-8/jenkins/Jenkinsfile) - removes the `--pull` argument from the Docker Compose builds, so the build won't try to pull library images, it will use the local images
+- [Jenkinsfile](./solution/part-8/jenkins/Jenkinsfile) - removes the `--pull` argument from the Docker Compose builds, so the build won't try to pull library images, it will use the local image cache

-Copy in the solution files - this will backup your existing Jenkins, and Docker folders:
+Copy in the solution files - this will backup your existing Jenkins and Docker folders:

 ```
 mv project/docker project/docker-part8.bak